Frequently Asked Questions

 - Enhanced labour market skills for Indonesian businesses and government boosting productivity, gender equality and social inclusion by 2025

-The implementing partner/s is/are the service provider(s) Katalis contracts to undertake all or certain parts of the agreed activity on behalf of the beneficiary.
-Implementing partners may be individual consultants, consulting or research firms, or other types of service providers, including other DFAT programs.
+The implementing partner/s is/are the service provider(s) Katalis contracts to undertake all or certain parts of the agreed supporting activity on behalf of the beneficiary.
+Implementing partners may be individual consultants, consulting or research firms, or other types of service providers, including other Australian Government-funded programs.

-A key distinction between the two is that beneficiaries cannot receive funding directly from Katalis, as Katalis is not a grants program.
-Rather, Katalis collaborates with the beneficiary to agree what parts of the activity Katalis will be responsible for delivering directly, and what the beneficiary will pay for itself – which may include in-kind contributions.
-For the parts Katalis is responsible for, we undertake a procurement process to select an appropriate implementing partner or partners, then contract them as the implementing partner(s) to undertake the agreed work on behalf of, and in collaboration with, the direct beneficiary or beneficiaries.
+A key distinction between implementing partners and beneficiaries is that beneficiaries cannot receive funding directly from Katalis, as Katalis is not a grants program.
+Rather, Katalis collaborates with the beneficiary to agree what Katalis will deliver, and what the beneficiary will pay for itself – which may include in-kind contributions.
+In most cases, Katalis will undertake a procurement process to select an appropriate third party service provider, then contract them as the implementing partner(s) to undertake the agreed work on behalf of, and in collaboration with, the beneficiary/ies.

 Please visit our Vacancies page for more information.